Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 Assuming the `Paned`s orientation is `Orientation::HORIZONTAL`, we can set the child on the left using `Paned::set_start_child` and the child on the right with `Paned::set_end_child`.
-Both childs have to be set to valid widgets in order for the user to have the option of interacting with the `Paned`.
-If we for some reason do not have two widgets but still like to use a `Paned`, we should add a `Separator` as the other child.
+Both children have to be set to valid widgets in order for the user to have the option of interacting with the `Paned`.
+If we, for some reason, do not have two widgets but would still like to use a `Paned`, we should add a `Separator` as the other child.

 `Paned` has two per-child properties: whether a child is **resizable** and whether it is **shrinkable**.

 Resizable means that if the paned changes size, the child should change size with it.

 Shrinkable sets whether the side of the paned can be made smaller than the allocated size of that sides child widget.
-If set to true, the user can hide drag the paned barrier such that one of the widgets is complete hidden, regardless of its size allocation.
+If set to `true`, the user can drag the paned barrier, such that one of the widgets is partially or completely hidden, regardless of its size allocation.

 \image html paned_shrinkable.png